How to search un-indexed libraries and network location files from Start Menu search box

-By default, in Windows 7 and Windows Server 2008 R2, the search functionality, from the Start Menu search box, does not search libraries that are not indexed.
-Even if you do try, you will notice that search result does not include libraries that are not indexed.
-As a result, you will not be able to use the Start menu’s Search box, to search files that are stored on network locations.
+By default, in Windows 11/10 and Windows Server, the Search function, from the Start Menu search box, does not search libraries that are not indexed.
+Even if you do try, you will notice that the search result does not include libraries that are not indexed.
+As a result, you will not be able to use the Start menu’s Search box, to search for files that are stored on network locations.

-But if you want to add this functionality, you will have to apply and download a hotfix from KB2268596 and apply it.
+If you want to add this functionality, you will have to download and apply hotfix KB2268596.
 This hotfix will add the functionality to search libraries that are not indexed from the Search programs and files box on the Start menu.

-To enable this functionality, you will have to create a registry subkey after you install this hotfix.
+To enable this functionality, you must create a registry subkey after installing this hotfix.

 To do this, open regedit and navigate to the following registry subkey: